-- a.
-A student will be placed on academic probation if, at the end of the first semester, the student's cumulative average is between 1.5 and 2.20, or, at the end of other semesters, between 1.90 and 2.20. - b.
+b.
 A student who is on academic probation at the end of the first semester is required to take Legal Methods in place of one doctrinal class in the second semester.
-The student must meet with the Deputy Vice Dean for Academic Affairs, the Director of Academic Success, or the Assistant Director of Academic Success to determine what course to omit in the second semester. - c.
+The student must meet with the Deputy Vice Dean for Academic Affairs, the Director of Academic Success, or the Assistant Director of Academic Success to determine what course to omit in the second semester.

+c.
 A student who is on academic probation at the end of the second or third semester is required to take the following courses to obtain the JD degree: Corporations, Criminal Procedure, Estates, and Sales.
-The student's course a.
-To be in good academic standing, a student must have an overall average of at least 2.00.
+The student's course schedule and any changes to it must be approved by the Deputy Vice Dean for Academic Affairs, the Director of Academic Success, or the Assistant Director of Academic Success.